emacsmirror/csv2ledger/README.md

 In the default setup, all these fields (except the underscore, obviously) may be used to create the Ledger entry, though some of them are only used in specific circumstances.
 Note that `c2l-csv-columns` should contain entries for *all* columns in the CSV file.
 Columns that you do not use should therefore be indicated with an underscore.

 The `payee` and `sender` columns never appear both.
 By default, `payee` is used as the title of the ledger entry and `sender` is ignored.
 If you set the option `c2l-account-holder` however, the `sender` will be used as the title for transactions in which you are the payee, i.e., when you receive money.
 If you do not have a `sender` field in your CSV files, you may simply leave it out.
-In that case, the `payee` will always be used as the title, at least in the default setup.
+In that case, the `payee` will always be used as the title (at least in the default setup).

 The `amount` field is intended for the CSV field that contains the amount of the transaction.
 If your CSV files have two separate columns for amounts credit and amounts debit, use the column names `credit` and `debit` instead. `csv2ledger` then checks for each transaction which one of those fields actually contains an amount and uses that to create the ledger entry.
 Note that in this case, it is assumed that the `debit` field contains a negative amount, i.e., that it has a minus sign.
 If that is not the case, you should make sure that it does, as discussed below.